Lattice-Data/lattice-tools/docs/submit_metadata.md

 Running submit_metadata.py to post new object and patch existing objects to the Lattice DB
 ----------------
-To run this script, you should first set-up your environment according to the [lattice-tools instructions](../README.md)
+To run this script, you should first set-up your environment according to the [lattice-tools instructions](../README.md).

-This script takes in a Google Sheet identifier with the metadata
+This script takes in a Google Sheet identifier with the metadata.
+The Google Sheet permissions must be set to "Anyone with the link" is a "Viewer".

-This is a dryrun-default script, run with `--update` to enable patch and post
+This is a dryrun-default script, run with `--update` to enable patch and post.

 Defining object types
 ----------------